 Our team’s delivery of the mobile application and the web application felt at times like a mountain, but in other ways, rolled out smoothly.
 With 4 platforms talking to each other, secure reward delivery, processing for sale events, and a dashboard that was easy to use, the Manheim team enjoyed working with our committed team members.

 “The app is great.
 Everything is simple and easy to use.
 It allows me to do everything I need to do.” – Stuart Lake, Marketing Manager, Cox Automotive

 I was so delighted to work with the Manheim team’s talent and ingenuity.
-We received a lot of positive feedback during the Beta phase and are anticipating rolling out the loyalty rewards program in early Fall 2018 in both the Apple and Google Play Stores.
+We received a lot of positive feedback during the Beta phase and the iOS and Android App rolled out successfully in Fall 2018.
 The web application is easy to manage for custom promotions, points adjustments, and managing buyer invitations.
 Qualifying buyers are automatically delivered points for their purchases and can securely redeem for a gift card of their choice in just 3 taps.